Bangor University - North Wales Clinical Psychology Programme

 a) Academic Component

-You are expected to take an active role in teaching by bringing your own clinical material and experiences to discussions, and by taking part in role plays to develop skills.
+You are expected to take an active role in teaching by bringing your own clinical material and relevant personal experiences to discussions, and by taking part in role plays to develop skills.

-Following the programme’s competence-based model, most of our teaching matches the focus of the competencies developed in each of the five placements.
+Following the programme’s competence-based model, most of our teaching matches the focus of the competencies developed in each of the five placements (see below under clinical experience).

-At the start of year one, you are provided with foundation teaching relevant to the general work of assessment and formulation undertaken by clinical psychologists across a wide range of settings.
+At the start of year one, you are provided with teaching in line with the BPS Accreditation Foundation Programme standard which has a focus on anti-racism, anti-discrimination and promotion of cultural humility.
+You will also engage in sessions relevant to the general work of assessment and formulation undertaken by clinical psychologists across a wide range of settings.
 This includes core engagement, assessment, and some therapeutic skills, as well as professional codes of ethics and conduct, and relevant legal frameworks.

-During placement time, one of the aims of the teaching is to equip you with both the theoretical knowledge and skills to complete robust psychological assessments and formulations.
+Teaching that occurs while you are on placement, aims to equip you with both the theoretical knowledge and skills to complete robust psychological assessments and formulations.

 During the second and third placements (intervention I and intervention II), teaching has a greater focus on therapeutic models and skills development, including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy and Dialectical Behavioural Therapy.

-Other therapeutic models are also introduced as training progresses including Schema Therapy and Compassion Focused Therapy.
+Other therapeutic models are also introduced as training progresses including Compassion Focused Therapy.
 During the final competency placement (Working with Systems and Leadership) there is a stronger focus in the teaching on these areas in terms of their theories and practice.

 Teaching timetable

-Each placement is preceded by a block of teaching spanning between two and five weeks.
+Each placement is preceded by a block of teaching spanning between two and six weeks.
+In your final year, you will have four one-week teaching blocks.

-Once you are on placement, weekly teaching days continue for most of the year, which enables ongoing contact with fellow members of your year group, other trainees, and programme team members.
+Once you are on placement, weekly teaching days continue for most of the first and second year, which enables ongoing contact with fellow members of your year group, other trainees, and programme team members.

-There are also two teaching days each academic year, when all three cohorts come together, where specialist and current topics are presented and discussed.
-Titles for recent all cohort teaching days have been ‘Mentalization interventions’ and ‘Creative supervision’.
+There are also two teaching days each academic year, when all three cohorts come together, and where specialist and current topics are presented and discussed.
+Titles for recent all cohort teaching days have been ‘Sex and Relationships’ and ‘Working therapeutically outdoors’.

 Teaching format

-Occasional remote teaching sessions are still employed.
-When learning remotely, each teaching slot includes an online group video session facilitated by the teacher, which is supported by self-directed learning tasks involving academic papers, podcasts, videos, and PowerPoint presentations.
+Occasional remote teaching sessions are employed.
+When learning remotely, each teaching slot includes an online group session facilitated by the teacher, which can be supported by self-directed learning tasks involving academic papers, podcasts, videos, and PowerPoint presentations.

 Teachers

-While clinical and academic psychologists within North Wales deliver most of the teaching, psychologists from outside the area and other professionals are also invited to contribute where appropriate.
+While programme team members and clinical and academic psychologists within North Wales deliver most of the teaching, psychologists from outside the area and other professionals are also invited to contribute where appropriate.

 Trainees give feedback on all academic sessions, thus enabling the programme to keep improving the standards of its teaching.